 Visibility Mentors are a group of people with visual impairments who have been trained to provide support.
 They have all experienced visual impairment at different times of their lives, struggled to come to terms with it and are now in a position where they feel they can help other people.
 They can provide regular, confidential support and advice by telephone.

-If you live in Dumfries & Galloway, there is a telefriends service which links a volunteer with an individual and they phone at an agreed time to chat to reduce feelings of isolation.
+If you live in Dumfries and Galloway, we have a telefriends service which links a volunteer with an individual and they phone at an agreed time to chat to reduce feelings of isolation.
 This is particularly useful for people who are housebound or find it difficult to get out and meet with other people.